StagnantAlloy3/Collegiate-Capstone/dev-docs/Instructions.md

 <h1>Instructions</h1>
 <p>This document serves are instructions for setup and validation of the project requirements.</p>
 <hr>

+<h2>Java Installation and Testing</h2>
+<h5><a href="https://docs.oracle.com/en/java/javase/19/index.html">Java Documentation</a></h5>
+<h3>Java Installation</h3>
+<li>Download the Java 19.0.2 JDK from <a href="https://www.oracle.com/java/technologies/javase/jdk19-archive-downloads.html">here</a>
+for your specific OS.
+I chose the Windows x64 msi installer.</li>
+<li>Launch the installer and follow the prompts.
+No custom options are necessary.</li>
+<li>Add the jdk path to the system variables.
+In Windows, under System Properties -> Environment Variables -> System
+Variables, select 'new' if you do not already have a JAVA_HOME variable name, and add "JAVA_HOME" as the variable name and the jdk-19.0.2 folder path as the value.
+The default java path is: C:\Program Files\Java\jdk-19.0.2.
+If you already have a JAVA_HOME variable, change the value to the path of the 19.0.2 version.</li>
+<li>Reboot the system.</li>
+<h3>Java Testing</h3>
+<li>Open a terminal window and type "java --version".
+You should see "java 19.0.2" if the installation was successful.</li>

 <h2>Tomcat Installation and Testing</h2>
 <h5><a href="https://tomcat.apache.org/tomcat-9.0-doc/index.html">Tomcat Documentation</a></h5>
 <h3>Tomcat Installation</h3>
+<li>Download tomcat .zip (Core) from <a href="https://tomcat.apache.org/download-90.cgi">here</a> for your specific OS.
-<li>Download tomcat .zip (https://tomcat.apache.org/download-90.cgi).
-I am specifying version 9.0.85 as this projects
-version as anything higher than 9.x.x swaps to Jakarta.</li>
+I am specifying version 9.0.85 as this projects version as anything higher than 9.x.x swaps to Jakarta.
+I also specifically chose the "zip" option and not the 32 or 64 bit Windows zip.</li>
 <li>Extract the zip and place it in a known directory to reference later.</li>
 <h3>Testing Tomcat</h3>
 <li>Double click the startup.bat file located in *tomcatinstallfolder*/bin/startup.sh.
 You can also launch through